isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 	<p style="line-height:1.5;"><sup>*</sup>The list of airlines and websites will be regularly updated</p>
 </div>

-Travellers may transit via any <a href="/vtl/requirements-and-process#countries">VTL country/region</a> before arrival in Singapore.

-If transits are made via a non-VTL country/region:
-- Singapore Citizens and Permanent Residents will not be eligible for quarantine-free health protocols.
-- Short-term visitors and long-term pass holders may be denied entry into Singapore.

 &#9744;  <i><b>E) [Short-term visitors only] COVID-19 Insurance </b></i>

 All short-term visitors travelling to Singapore under VTL, must purchase a suitable travel insurance with a minimum coverage of S$30,000 against COVID-19 related medical charges.
 Travellers may be insured with a Singapore or overseas-based insurer.
 For the list of available travel insurance products offered in Singapore, click <a href="/health/travelinsurance" target="_blank">here</a>.